-There are two different types of divorce – contested and uncontested.
+There are two different types of divorce, contested and uncontested.
 What is the difference between contested and uncontested divorce?
-If you and your spouse agree on all the terms of the divorce: custody, child support, division of community assets and debts, etc., the divorce can likely be settled out of court and uncontested.
-However, if you and your spouse are not in complete agreement regarding the terms of the divorce, it is contested and will require assistance from a divorce attorney and family lawyers in Reno, NV.
+An uncontested divorce occurs when you and your spouse agree on all the terms of the divorce.
+However, if you and your spouse are not in complete agreement regarding the terms of the divorce it is contested.
+Contested divorce will require assistance from a divorce attorney and family lawyers in Reno, NV.

-If you and your spouse are able to agree on all divorce issues, and an uncontested divorce can be accomplished, you should always seek the advise of a Reno NV divorce attorney.
+You should always seek the advice of a Reno NV divorce attorney even if the divorce is uncontested. .
 A divorce attorney such as Erin Grieve can advise you of the terms of the divorce agreement, what your rights and obligations are according to that agreement, and prepare the documents necessary to file, all within compliance of Nevada State Law.

 If you are unable to agree on the terms of your divorce with your spouse, you may have to seek the advice of a Reno divorce lawyer.
 Reno divorce lawyers and family lawyers in Reno NV can help represent your interests and advocate for them in court.

 An uncontested divorce is the quickest and simplest way to get divorced without going to court.
 To qualify for an uncontested divorce, you and your spouse must agree on every issue.
 These issues include the division of debts and assets, child custody, child support, alimony and spousal support among other issues.
 If there is not complete agreement, then a contested divorce would be appropriate.

 An uncontested divorce will generally proceed much more simply, quickly and affordably.
 It can be finalized without going to court.

 A divorce attorney can help in this process by preparing paperwork and contracts, helping with any lingering negotiations, and advising you of your rights in regards to your children, property, and assets.